The Mill (company)

-Technicolor Creative Studios UK Limited, doing business as The Mill, is a British VFX production company and creative studio headquartered in London, England, with three offices in the United States (New York, Los Angeles, Chicago), three others in Europe (Paris, Amsterdam & Berlin) and three in Asia (Shanghai, Seoul and Bangalore).
-It is owned by Technicolor Creative Studios.
-The Mill produces real-time visual effects, animation, moving images, design, experiential, and digital projects for the advertising, games, and music industries.

-In January 2022, Josh Mandel became President of The Mill after having initially joined The Mill's studio in Los Angeles as Managing Director/President in 2019 and becoming Chief Executive Officer in January 2021.
+The Mill is a French visual effects production company of British origin and creative studio headquartered in Paris, France.

+Formerly owned by a number of companies, after The Mill's parent company Technicolor Group had appointed administrators in February 2025.
+Only the French operations remain, having been acquired by the TransPerfect group.
+The 440 employees of The Mill in the United Kingdom are laid off, and the US operations are taken over by the employees.

 History

 Founding

 In 1990, Robin Shenfield and Pat Joseph opened The Mill in Soho, London.
 Starting as a visual effects house for the advertising industry, it was the first VFX company in Europe to use exclusively digital methods.

 Global operations

 2002 saw The Mill open a studio in New York, becoming the first UK visual effects house to do so.
 The extension of operations to the US was successful, with the company growing to employ over 100 staff by 2009.

 The Mill was also launched in Los Angeles in 2007 – the first UK visual effects house to open on the West Coast – and the new venture was highly successful.

 In 2013 The Mill opened a new office in Chicago, sharing its premises with editorial house The Whitehouse in the Courthouse Place building.

 In 2022 The Mill opened its studio in Seoul, and because of the unity with MPC Advertising, also expanded to open studios in Paris, Amsterdam and Shanghai.

+In early April, The Mill will opening soon in Singapore studio.

+In October 29, 2025, The Mill VFX relaunched, after being acquired by the language and AI company TransPerfect in April 2025.
+The company announced it is reopening offices in London and will also have locations in Seoul and Bangalore, with plans for the US, and with its Montréal, Mumbai and Shanghai studios set to restart operations and Beijing, Singapore, Toronto, and Vancouver studios set to start operations.